dart-frog-dev/awesome_dart_frog/README.md

 # Awesome Dart Frog

 Welcome!
 This repo is intended to highlight some awesome Dart Frog resources — articles, videos, open source projects, and more!
-If you have something to add, please review the [contributing guide](https://github.com/VeryGoodOpenSource/awesome_dart_frog/blob/main/CONTRIBUTING.md) before opening a PR.
+If you have something to add, please review the [contributing guide](https://github.com/dart-frog-dev/awesome_dart_frog/blob/main/CONTRIBUTING.md) before opening a PR.

-[Dart Frog](https://github.com/VeryGoodOpenSource/dart_frog) is a fast, minimalistic backend framework for Dart built by [Very Good Ventures](https://verygood.ventures/).
+[Dart Frog](https://github.com/dart-frog/dart_frog) is a fast, minimalistic backend framework for Dart.
 It can increase efficiency by allowing you to share code, tooling, and processes across the front and backend.

 ## Contents